 Is it a Framework of its own?

 .Net Standard is not a framework or platform of its own.
-It does not have implementations or a runtime, it just defines a specification what different .Net platforms has to implement to remain .Net Standard complaint.
+It does not have implementations or a runtime, it just defines a specification what different .Net platforms has to implement to remain .Net Standard compliant.
 For Instance, .Net Core is a framework with runtime that implements .NetStandard.

 Why We Need .Net Standard?

 When .NetFramework was released, it served as a general application development platform for windows desktop and server based environments.
 After this, a new version of .NetFramework called .Net Compact framework was introduced for mobile platforms.
 Similarly, introduction of Silverlight, Windows 8 apps platforms, etc. added their own flavors of .Net Framework and runtime.
 So, there were many verticals for .Net Platforms with similar base class libraries that were evolving separately and delivered by separate teams in Microsoft.
 For developers, sharing a library code or component between this platforms requires to re-implement and build it for the specific platform though they were providing same feature.
 To address this problem, a new way of compiling libraries were introduced which is called Portable Class Library.

 What is Portable Class Library?

 Portable Class Libraries are introduced to solve this code sharing problems.
 It is a re-usable library project where we specify the .Net Platforms we are planning to target during creation of library.
 This project has allowed developers to build portable libraries which exposed only those Base Class Libraries (or API’s) that are common between the selected platforms.
 The Visual Studio tools will manage this for us.
 For example, if you select the target platforms as .NetFramework and Silverlight, the library can then use only those API’s which are commonly available in both of this platforms.
 Refer the below Venn diagram,

 Assuming, we are creating a portable class library project that targets .Net 4.5, Silverlight and Xbox platforms, the library project can use only the common libraries (BCL subset in Venn diagram) that are obtained by intersection of all platforms BCL.
 So, higher the number of platforms then lower the surface (number) of common API.